steunix/passweaver-api/docs/index.md

 #### Admins

-The **Admins** built-in group, which built-in user **admin** is part of, is targeted at creating users and groups, and assigning permissions to folders.
-Both Admins group and admin user cannot be updated or removed.
+The **Admins** built-in group and it's built-in member user **admin** are targeted at creating users and groups, and assigning permissions to folders.
+Both Admins group and admin user cannot be updated or deleted.

-> A limitation of **Admins** group is that its members have **NO** access to any items in any folder: this is intentional... no implicit permissions on secreted data.
+Since **Admins** group members and **admin** user are meant for administration tasks, they have **NO** access to any items in any folder, and they do not have personal folders either.

 #### Everyone

-Another built-in group is 'Everyone', quite self-explanatory: all created users will be automatically added to this group, and they can't be removed from it.
+Another built-in group is **Everyone**, quite self-explanatory: all created users will be automatically added to this group, and they can't be removed from it.

 ### Permissions